 When we’re asked to do something like that, I always like to get more information about what the end goal is.
 Most of the time we find that what they ask us to do isn’t the most efficient way for them to meet their objective.
 That was the case here as well.

 They were working on a company initiative to allow their users to identify others in the company that had the most contacts with another company of interest.
 For example, someone wants to do business with a company called Contoso, so they need to know who has the most interactions with Contoso.
 One indicator is the number of emails people send and receive from Contoso.

-Our ‘Catalogue’ product offers the perfect fit solution.
-Within a few days of installing Archive Accelerator Catalogue we had a database consisting of the metadata of all of the company’s email, including senders and recipients.
+Our ‘Catalog’ product offers the perfect fit solution.
+Within a few days of installing Archive Accelerator Catalog, we had a database consisting of the metadata of all of the company’s email, including senders and recipients.

 They were then able to have their new application make simple queries to the database to get the information they needed.